Website GDPR Compliant: Where Are We Now?

-An Introduction to GDPR and what it means for your Website and Digital Applications
+An introduction to GDPR and what it means for your website

 Two years into GDPR